APOS Awards

 APOS is honored to offer a wide array of awards to our members who are making a difference in the field of psychosocial oncology.
 The impact of these individuals touches lives far beyond our professional community.

-We invite you to submit a nomination or learn more about our prestigious awards.
+We invite you to submit a nomination for our prestigious awards.

 New this year: Limit resubmission of same person for same award to two years in a row; pause 1 year before next resubmission